vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 		- so we use the last decoded string and append its first character
 	- we store only the pointers (and the alphabet?)
 - LZC
-	- compress 4.0 utility in Unix
+	- compress 4.0 utility in Unix (LZC method is the implementation of LZW algorithm)
 	- pointers into dictionary – binary code with increasing length (9–16 bits)
 	- when maximum size was reached, it continues with static dictionary
 	- when compression ratio started getting worse, it deletes the dictionary and starts over with the initial setting (we use a special symbol for that)